codingcatgirl/choo/docs/transit/models.rst

     A :py:class:`Location` describing a stop, for example: Düsseldorf Hbf.

-    .. attribute:: train_station_name
+    .. attribute:: train_station_name⁰

         The official train station name if this stop belongs to a train station.
 This is the difference between the Stop **Hauptbahnhof** in **Düsseldorf** and the name of the train station **Düsseldorf Hbf**.

-    .. attribute:: lines
+    .. attribute:: lines⁰

          The Lines that are available at this stop as a ``Line.Results`` object, if available.
 You can always search for Lines at a :py:class:`Stop` using :py:class:`Line.Request`.

-    .. attribute:: rides
+    .. attribute:: rides⁰

         The next rides at this stop as a ``Ride.Results`` object, if available.
 You can always search for Rides at a :py:class:`Stop` using :py:class:`Ride.Request`.